Don’t miss out on fall activities: Get your flu shot today

 Each of these signals the arrival of another season – some call it autumn, others call it flu season.

-Getting a flu vaccine may be the best way to protect yourself and your loved ones — and can help keep you from missing important events, such as fall activities, Halloween, and Thanksgiving.
+Getting a seasonal flu shot may be the best way to protect yourself and your loved ones — and can help keep you from missing important events, such as fall activities and holidays.

-If you’re unsure if a flu vaccine is right for you, you’re not alone.
+If you’re unsure if a flu shot is right for you, you’re not alone.
 There can be a lot of confusion out there surrounding vaccines.
-To help, here are five common flu vaccine myths — and the facts behind them.
+To help, here are five common flu shot myths — and the facts behind them.

-Myth 1: You can get the flu from the flu vaccine.
+Myth 1: You can get the flu from the flu shot.

-Myth 2: The flu vaccine isn’t safe for older adults.
+Myth 2: The flu shot isn’t safe for older adults.

-The flu vaccine is safe, simple and a smart choice – no matter your age.
-In fact, the flu vaccine is especially important if you’re 65 or older because older adults are at higher risk for serious flu complications, which could result in a hospital stay.
+The flu shot is safe, simple and a smart choice – no matter your age.
+In fact, the flu shot is especially important if you’re 65 or older because older adults are at higher risk for serious flu complications, such as pneumonia, which could result in a hospital stay.

 Myth 3: The flu vaccine causes strong side effects.

-Side effects from the flu vaccine are typically mild, if any happen at all.
+Side effects from the flu shot are typically mild, if any happen at all.
 The most common side effects are soreness, redness or tenderness where the shot was given.
 A low-grade fever, headache or muscle aches may occur but usually only last a day or two.
-The flu vaccine also doesn’t interact with other medications, so you don’t have to worry about changing your medication routine.
+The flu shot also doesn’t interact with other medications, so you don’t have to worry about changing your medication routine.

 Myth 4: I got a flu vaccine last year, so I’m fine for this year.

-Even if you received a flu shot last year, the CDC recommends a yearly flu vaccine for optimal protection, due to the fact that a person’s immunity from vaccination declines with time.
+Even if you received a flu shot last year, the Centers for Disease Control and Prevention (CDC) recommends a seasonal flu shot for optimal protection, due to the fact that a person’s immunity from vaccination declines with time.
 Also, the flu viruses are constantly changing so the vaccine is updated each year, as needed.

-Whether you are enrolled in Original Medicare or have a Medicare Advantage plan, your flu vaccine is covered at no additional cost.
-So don’t wait – visit your doctor’s office or a participating pharmacy and get your flu vaccine today.
+Whether you are enrolled in Original Medicare or have a Medicare Advantage plan, your flu shot is covered at no additional cost.
+So don’t wait – visit your doctor’s office or a participating pharmacy and get your flu shot today.
 Don’t miss out on fall activities, being with your trick-or-treaters or sharing Thanksgiving with the important people in your life!